 For each calendar year covered by the strategic plan, LTF will adopt an implementation plan that defines the specific initiatives to be carried out during that year.
 The projects that have been approved for implementation in 2019 are set forth below.

 |Online Triage & Intake System (OTIS) Expansion & Improvement||OTIS is an online tool that directs users to the best available resource(s) based on their location, legal issue, and/or income level.
 OTIS users who fit any of seven legal aid partner programs’ criteria can apply for legal services through the statewide system and have their application transferred directly to the program best suited to help them.
 In 2019, Illinois Legal Aid Online is adding new programs and improving the user-friendliness of the system.|

-For more information about LTF’s Strategic Initiatives, please contact LTF Counsel for Innovation & Technology Hanna Kaufman.
+For more information about LTF’s Strategic Initiatives, please contact LTF Counsel for Strategic Initiatives Hanna Kaufman.